 In the broadest sense, a tradeline is any account that appears on your credit report.
-Different types of tradelines include mortgages, auto loans, student loans, furniture loans, jewelry loans, installment loans, and of course credit cards of all types.
+Different types of tradelines include mortgages, auto loans, student loans, furniture loans, jewelry loans, installment loans, and of course, credit cards of all types.

-However, if you made it to our website you may be interested in purchasing tradelines and that is something a little more specific than this broad definition listed above.
+However, if you made it to our website, you may be interested in purchasing tradelines, and that is something a little more specific than this broad definition listed above.

 Why Would Someone Want to Buy a Tradeline?

 Well, tradelines (in the broadest sense) are what make up the majority of a person’s credit report.
 It does not need to be said why someone’s credit report is important.
 We all know how important a credit report is.
-Essentially, everyone wants the best credit report possible.
+Essentially, everyone wants to have the best credit report possible.

 What if I Currently Have Bad Credit?